cisotradecraft/Podcast/README.md

 # CISO Tradecraft Podcast
 Thanks for listening to the [CISO Tradecraft](https://www.cisotradecraft.com/).
-The podcast episodes have been arranged into topics of interest so you can find content to improve your CISO Tradecraft.
-Please [subscribe to the podcast](https://linktr.ee/cisotradecraft) to get all the latest episodes.
+The podcast episodes have been arranged into topics of interest, so you can find your favorite content to improve your CISO Tradecraft.
+Please [subscribe to the podcast](https://linktr.ee/cisotradecraft) to listen to the latest content.

 <img src=images/CISOTradecraftTopics.jpg>